 Longest high-speed quad chair in the Canadian Rockies

 The signature chairlift at Marmot Basin is the Canadian Rockies Express (CRE).
-Since being built for the 2009/10 season, this giant lift travels 2.3 kilometers in under 8 minutes and shuttles skies and snowboarders to a zone that provides centralized access to all the hot spots of the mountain.
+This giant lift travels 2.3 kilometers in under 8 minutes and shuttles skies and snowboarders to a zone that provides centralized access to all the hot spots of the mountain.

 History with the army training